A Great Question About Breaking Into Stand-up Comedy And Becoming A Comedian

 Here’s a question I received about breaking into stand-up comedy:

-This is actually a very good question that I suspect a good number of people who want take a shot at stand-up comedy would ask.
+This is actually a very good question that I suspect a good number of people who want to take a shot at stand-up comedy would ask.

 Part 1